-Avoid vegetable oils such as corn, soy and canola.
+Avoid trans-fats and vegetable oils such as corn, soy and canola.
 Most are over-processed, too high in Omega 6 fatty acids, and deodorized to cover up the fact that they are rancid.
 Yuck!
 Ditch the hardened vegetable oil when baking.
 Avoid health-harming trans-fats like the plague.

 Snacks can be a great way to get additional nutrients during the day.
 Prepare them ahead of time for easy healthy eating when you get the munchies.

 Junk foods may give you a quick pick me up but will soon have you looking for more to eat.
 Empty calories don't supply your body with the nutrients or water it was looking for.
 Certain foods, like those containing high fructose corn syrup, can even stimulate your appetite.
 Your favorite goodies are not forbidden on the healthy living diet or it would never work.
 But you do want to limit them to the occasional treat.

 Enjoy a variety of good-for-you snacks and junk food alternatives when you have a long stretch between meals.
 Healthy satisfying snacks include protein, vitamins and minerals and healthy fats.
 These healthy snacks are easy to prepare and good to eat: